saumya/myFiles/README.md

 My Files
 ===========
- A NodeJS application for files' information.
+ - A NodeJS application for files' information.
+ - ReactJS Application with ServerSideRendering

 Run the app from command line